EventStore/documentation/docs/clients/tcp/dotnet/21.2/connecting.md

 - **Single Node**: `tcp://user:password@myserver:11234`
 - **Cluster**: `discover://user:password@myserver:1234`

-Where the port number points to the TCP port of the EventStoreDB instance (1113 by default) or points to the manager gossip port for discovery purposes.
+Where the port number points to the TCP port of the KurrentDB instance (1113 by default) or points to the manager gossip port for discovery purposes.

 With the URI based mechanism you can pass a DNS name and the client will resolve it.
 The client performs a blocking DNS call for single node.
 If you are worried about blocking DNS due to network issues etc., you should resolve the DNS yourself and pass in an IP address.